cogini/phoenix_container_example_old/README.md

 * Supports building for multiple architectures, e.g. AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) ARM processor.
-  Arm builds work on Intel with both Mac hardware and Linux (CodeBuild), and should work the same on Apple Silicon.
+  Arm builds work on Intel with both Mac hardware and Linux (CodeBuild), and should work the other direction on Apple Silicon.

 * Supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.
 See [ecs/buildspec.yml](ecs/buildspec.yml).